ABOUT THE ELDERCARE FOUNDATION:

 - Over 90% are in wheelchairs and require assistance with personal needs such as toileting, bathing and eating.

-- A large percentage of the residents participate in (and look forward to) entertainment and recreational therapy programs which are almost 100% funded by our generous donors. (ie: outings on the wheelchair accessible vans we purchased, entertainment & special celebrations like the family/resident BBQs, Music Therapy and Memory Café.)
+- A large percentage of the residents participate in (and look forward to) entertainment and special therapy programs which are almost 100% funded by our generous donors.

 HOME AND COMMUNITY CARE

-In addition, we support seniors in our community and their families through programs such as the West Shore Adult Day Program, the Oak Bay Lodge Adult Day Centre, the Mobile Adult Day Program, the Community Bathing Program and the programs and resources offered at the Hillside Seniors Health Centre including the Piercy Respite Hotel and the Yakimovich Wellness Centre.
+In addition, we support seniors in our community and their families through programs such as the West Shore Adult Day Program, the Oak Bay Lodge Adult Day Centre, the Mobile Adult Day Program, the Community Bathing Program, the Piercy Respite Hotel, SAFE Lifeline Program, and the Yakimovich Wellness Centre.

-In addition to supporting elders, their families and our future professional caregivers through the Residential Care facilities, Home and Community Care programs and our Research and Education Awards program, our mandate also includes raising awareness and reaching further into the Vancouver Island community to help more people navigate their journey of aging.
-We’ve been strategically pursuing partnership opportunities with like-minded senior-focused groups and organizations in order to make a bigger impact without creating a bigger administrative/operational engine to feed or duplication of effort.
+In addition to supporting elders, their families and our future professional caregivers through the Residential Care facilities, Home and Community Care programs and our Research and Education Awards program, our mandate also includes raising awareness and reaching further to help more people navigate their journey of aging.
+We’ve been strategically pursuing partnership and collaborative opportunities with like-minded senior-focused groups and organizations in order to make a bigger impact and reach more BC seniors.